gwynp/ansible-playbooks/README.md

-Ansible playbboks for my VMs at digital ocean.
+Ansible playbooks for my VMs at digital ocean.